Glencore director says corn use in biofuel questionable

 He did not elaborate.

-The February 2-5 Kingsman sugar conference has gathered more than 600 sugar trade leaders from around the world.
+The Feb.
+2-5 Kingsman sugar conference has gathered more than 600 sugar trade leaders from around the world.
+(Reporting by David Brough; editing by Keiron Henderson)